csinva/csinva.github.io/_research_ovws/ovw_interp.md

   - sample size disparity
   - proxies of sensitive attributes
 - definitions
-  - unawareness - don't show sensitive attributes
+  - **unawareness** - don't show sensitive attributes
     - flaw: other attributes can still signal for it
   - group fairness
-    - Demographic Parity - means for each group should be approximately equal
+    - **demographic parity** - mean predictions for each group should be approximately equal
       - flaw: means might not be equal
-    - Equalized Odds - predictions are independent of group given label
+    - **equalized odds** - predictions are independent of group given label
       - equality of opportunity: $p(\hat y=1|y=1)$ is same for both groups
-    - Predictive Rate Parity - Y is independent of group given prediction
+    - **predictive rate parity** - Y is independent of group given prediction
-  - Individual Fairness
-    - similar individuals should be treated similarly
+  - **individual fairness** - similar individuals should be treated similarly
-  - Counterfactual fairness
-    - replace attributes w/ flipped values
+  - **counterfactual fairness** - replace attributes w/ flipped values
 - fair algorithms
   - preprocessing - remove sensitive information
   - optimization at training time - add regularization